-Making the decision to start a small business is rewarding on both a personal and professional level.
+Starting a small business is rewarding on a personal and professional level.
 For many entrepreneurs, it is the fulfillment of a lifelong dream.
-However, that dream can soon become a nightmare if you are finding yourself wearing too many hats.
-Managing a multitude of tasks is acceptable when you start a business, but once you get it up and running, you need to relinquish responsibilities to your employees.
+However, that dream can soon become a nightmare if you wear too many hats.
+You will start to feel like an overworked business owner.
+Managing many tasks is acceptable when you start a business, but once you get it up and running, you need to relinquish responsibilities to your employees.
 This can help you stay focused on growing your business and avoid the risks of burnout.
-Plus, you are probably familiar with the risks of being overworked.
-Research shows that it can lead health-related issues such as exhaustion, sleep deprivation, depression, and heart disease.
-The warning signs of being an overworked small business owner are out there, so make sure you address them right away.
-This Balboa Capital blog post features five common signs to watch out for, and what you can do make things better.

-Working long hours can cause stress and anxiety, both of which can lead to sleep problems such as insomnia and daytime drowsiness.
+Working long hours can cause stress and anxiety, leading to sleep problems such as insomnia and daytime drowsiness.
 If you find yourself thinking about work when you go to bed, you might have difficulty falling asleep or staying asleep during the night.
 When you lose sleep, you will not feel well-rested the following day.
-This can make it difficult for you to pay attention, focus on tasks, or remember the things you need to do.
+As a result, it will be difficult for you to pay attention, focus on tasks, or remember what you need to do.

-It’s not uncommon for small business owners to skip means here or there.
-If you find yourself skipping breakfast or lunch on a regular basis, over over-indulging on food late in the day, remember that scheduled meals promote a healthier diet and healthier lifestyle.
-Eating a healthy breakfast and lunch every day can boost your metabolism, keep you energized, and stop hunger pains from occurring.
-Eating healthy foods at scheduled times can also lead to higher levels of productivity, attention, and overall happiness.
+Eating a healthy breakfast and lunch daily can boost your metabolism, keep you energized, and stop hunger pains from occurring.
+Eating healthy foods at scheduled times can also lead to higher productivity and happiness.